sergiofontes/lean-bem/README.md

 The main idea is to slice the interface into **independent blocks**, which are formed by elements.
 Each block and element hold a unique naming scheme.
 This modular approach makes for faster development and easier maintenance because the issues of inheritance and over-specificity are avoided by design.

-And what means each of these BEM words?
-[Block](#block) stands for an independent component (or module), no matter its complexitiy.
+And what each of these BEM words mean?
+[Block](#block) stands for an independent component (or module), no matter its complexity.
 [Element](#element) is a constituent of the block, and can't be used separately.
-And finally, [modifier](#modifier) conveys appearance, state or behavior of both block and element, and just like the latter, can't be used separately.
+Lastly, [modifier](#modifier) conveys appearance, state or behavior of both block and element, and just like the latter, can't be used independently.

 <img src="/images/intro.svg" width="100%" height="auto" alt="A figure with a dissected block, showcasing all of its elements and modifiers" />